Accept Cookies

 Please also refer to the current immigration guidance on the UKVI website in regard to starting with or without your new BRP: https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents

-You will need to forward the Home Office receipt for your visa application.
+You will need to forward the receipt you receive from the UKVI when you submit your visa application.

 Your Responsibilities during Sponsorship by NIMDTA